eclipse-leda/leda-utils/src/rust/blueprint-selector/README.md

 # CLI options

-To get all available MQTT use the `--help/-h` flag:
+To get all available configuration options use the `--help/-h` flag:

 ```shell
 $ blueprint-selector --help